 It’s difficult to make a bad sports betting app these days, and thankfully QuinnBet are not one of those companies that have still not figured it out.

-There have been one or two strange choices made, such as the really skinny quick links menu at the top which seems to have been designed for people with stick fingers, and the fact that you have to open the main menu to get access to the full sports list instead of just having it on a horizontal scrolling menu, but these alone are not enough to make you give up on the app.
+There have been one or two strange choices made, such as the really skinny menu at the top which seems to have been designed for people with stick fingers, and the fact that you have to open the main menu to get access to the full sports list instead of just having it on a horizontal scrolling menu, but these are tiny points and certainly not enough to make you give up on the app.

 These little quirks aside it really is a pleasure to use, striking a nice balance between keeping the layout clean and clear and reducing the amount of scrolling that is needed.